 School governors, together with the headteacher, are responsible for the overall educational and financial health of the school.
-They are all unpaid volunteers who meet regularly (approximately once a month) to discuss and decide upon all aspects of school management such as appointing staff, monitoring the budget, maintaining the premises and reviewing the curriculum.
-They have to build an in-depth knowledge of the school and become our critical friends.
+They are all unpaid volunteers who meet regularly (approximately once a month) to discuss and decide upon all aspects of school management such as appointing staff, monitoring the budget, maintaining the premises, and reviewing the curriculum.
+They must build an indepth knowledge of the school and become our critical friends.
 The governing body is a legal entity, and governors execute their individual responsibilities collectively.
 In short, the governors are best thought of as trustees of the school who act in the interests of current and future pupils and staff.